mogapog/hppy-macros/readme.md

 # Hppy macros

+(You are in the `indev` branch, which means that the source code found in here is not release-ready and it's often not working.
+This branch is use for the sake of logging and commodity)

 Hppy macros is a linux macroing tool for automatizing linux commands.
 You can schedule a macro to run at certain days of the weeks, and at certain hours.